GabeScott/standard-works-vault/General Conference/1973 April - The True Strength of the Church.md

 The remarkable progress of this church, to which the Reverend Kelley referred, is not so much the result of the requirements of the Church upon its members as it is the result of the conviction in the hearts of those members that this is in very deed the work of God, and that happiness and peace and satisfaction are found in righteous service.

 We are gathered today on Temple Square in this historic Tabernacle, surrounded by other remarkable buildings, but the strength of the Church is not in these buildings, nor in its thousands of houses of worship across the world, nor in its universities and hospitals.
 These are all facilities, desirable, means to an end, but only auxiliary to that which is the true strength.
 As President Lee indicated yesterday, the strength of this church lies in the hearts of its people, in the individual testimony and conviction of the truth of this work.
 When an individual has that witness and testimony, the requirements of the Church become challenges rather than burdens.
-Declared the Savior: “... my yoke is easy, and my burden is light.”
-(Matt.
-11:30.)
+Declared the Savior: “… my yoke is easy, and my burden is light.” ([[Matthew 11.30|Matt.
+11:30]].)

 The yoke of Church responsibility, the burden of Church leadership become opportunities rather than problems to him who wears the mantle of dedicated membership in the Church of Jesus Christ.